Preserving Biodiversity (TNFD)

 Tire Business Tires 40% 100%

-In line with the final TNFD recommendations, the tire business will continue working to increase sophistication of analysis and enhance information disclosure.
+In line with the final TNFD recommendations, we will advance the sophistication of our analysis and enhance our disclosure of information, particularly concerning natural rubber with high nature-related risks.